w3f/Grants-Program/applications/native-bitcoin-vaults.md

 - **Total Estimated Duration:** 3 months
 - **Full-Time Equivalent (FTE):**  2 FTE (across 4 developers)
 - **Total Costs:** 43,200 USD

+#### Languages
+- All pallets and any associated backend services will be developed in Rust.
+- Primary web app (`Vault Manager`) will likely be in Vuejs, but perhaps React.
+- `Spectre Desktop` or `Caravan` customizations
+  - neither of these clients use a UI framework like Vuejs or React
+  - our customizations will seek to be as non-disruptive as possible and hopefully remain forward compatible
+  - `Spectre Desktop` has a python backend; if changes are required to that, they would be made in python.

 ### Milestone 1 — Prepare Dependencies and Build Vault Configuration
 - **Estimated duration:** 6 weeks
 - **FTE:**  2